MarcinOrlowski/Mp3VoiceStamp/README.md

  and then keeps speaking time passed at given intervals (each 5 minutes by default).

  > ![Tip!](img/tip-small.png)
- > _One of unexpected outcome of using this tool while swimming is that while title announcement
- > feature is just "useful one" and nothing more, then the "time ticks" works more like your personal trainer
+ > _while swimming is that while title announcement feature is just "useful thing" and nothing more, then the
- > and for me it adds some motivational bits to my swimming which was completely unexpected.
-It seems like it
+ > "time ticks" works more like your personal trainer and for me it adds some motivational bits to my swimming which
- > puts kind of subtle pressure so I actually swim more, trying to hear next time "milestone" announced.
+ > is completely unexpected.
+It seems like it puts kind of subtle pressure so I actually swim more, trying to hear
- > It's like some sort of gamification in swimming in practice...
+ > next time "milestone" announced.
+It's like some sort of gamification in swimming in practice...
 Interesting :)_

 ## Sample ##